 Postmillennialism: A Hopeful View of the End Times - Discover the postmillennial perspective that emphasizes the church's role in advancing God's kingdom before Christ's return.

-• Study Daniel 9:24-27 carefully, examining how dispensationalists interpret the "seventy weeks" and the gap between the 69th and 70th weeks.
+Study Daniel 9:24–27 to see how dispensationalists read the seventy weeks and the gap before the 70th week.

-• Read Romans 9-11 to understand Paul's teaching about Israel's role in God's plan and how it relates to the church.
+Read Romans 9–11 to wrestle with Paul's teaching about Israel's role and the interplay of promises and the church.

-• Examine 1 Thessalonians 4:13-18 and compare it with other passages about Christ's return to understand the rapture debate.
+Compare 1 Thessalonians 4:13–18 with other return texts to form a balanced view of the rapture debate.

-• Research how Old Testament promises to Israel have been fulfilled historically and what remains unfulfilled.
+Research historical fulfillments of Old Testament promises to judge what remains unfulfilled.

 Conclusion

-Chris Daniel, just a servant of Christ calling others to be ready. - If you're struggling to live as we're called, then you're still in the fight.
-Don't give up and don't stop answering the call.
+Chris Daniel, just a servant of Christ calling others to be ready.
+Like the Bereans, I try to examine Scripture daily to see if what I hear is true.
+If you're struggling to live as we're called, you're still in the fight.
+Don't give up.

 Category 2 - Christian Apologetics